 - Load and no-load mutual funds.
 A loaded mutual fund typically charges a front-end or back-end load or cost, or a percentage of the amount invested, usually one to five percent.
 It’s a good idea to get a sense of what those fees will entail.

-Final Thoughts on the Best Brokers for Mutual Funds
+Find Your Best Broker for Mutual Funds